 Delve into this collection of old pictures to see the changes in seaside fashion from the Victorian era to the modern day, from big hats to sun hats and knitted bathing costumes to bikinis.
 Look at charming holiday snaps showing families enjoying a day out at Hastings Pier through the last 100 years.

 Discover the bands and theatrical performances that Hastings Pier has hosted over the years.
 From bingo to bouncy castles, chess to cycle divers and tea dances to raves, Hastings Pier has always embraced the quirky to ensure seaside entertainment for all.

-Thanks to initial funding from the Heritage Lottery Fund, Hastings Pier has a dedicated Learning and Education department.
+Thanks to initial funding from the Heritage Lottery Fund, Hastings Pier Charity had a dedicated Learning and Education department.

-The department is staffed by two part-time Learning and Education Managers, an Education & Volunteers Coordinator, and a Learning Assistant and is supported by project coordinators, interns and over 80 volunteers.
+The department was staffed by two part-time Learning and Education Managers, an Education & Volunteers Coordinator, and a Learning Assistant and was supported by project coordinators, interns and over 80 volunteers.